RedDocMD/sturdy-octo-sniffle/index.md

 [D104300](https://reviews.llvm.org/D104300) models the `std::swap` specialization for `std::unique_ptr`.
 There is an existing `swap` method on `std::unique_ptr`, which performs roughly the same thing.
 Thus, the common code is refactored out and both methods are handled exactly the same way.

 ![std-swap](assets/std-swap.png)

+### Model `<<` operator specialization for `std::unique_ptr`

+[D105421](https://reviews.llvm.org/D105421) models the `<<` operator specialization for `std::unique_ptr`.
+There is not that much modelling required for this method, other than invalidating the stream region.

+### Model `std::make_unique` and cousins

+[D103750](https://reviews.llvm.org/D103750) models the quintessential `std::make_unique` function.
+In this entire checker, we only account for `unique_ptr` containing pointers, not arrays - we do the same here as well.
+The crux of this patch is informing the CSA that we are constructing an object via this function.
+Ideally this should be handled automatically (as it is for constructors).
+But here we bail out and simply call `ExprEngine::updateObjectsUnderConstruction`.
+Also we ensure that the `ProgramState` knows that we have a non-null inner pointer in the `unique_ptr`.